-Our overall liquidity position, which we generally define as our unrestricted cash and cash equivalents plus amounts available for borrowings under our credit facility, increased by approximately \$290.4 million to \$649.3 million at December 31, 2020 compared to \$358.9 million at December 31, 2019.
-We experienced net cash generated from operations in each of the years ended December 31, 2020, 2019 and 2018.
+Our overall liquidity position, which we generally define as our unrestricted cash and cash equivalents plus amounts available for borrowings under our credit facility, decreased by approximately \$301.6 million to \$347.7 million at December 31, 2021 compared to \$649.3 million at December 31, 2020, primarily attributable to an increase in net borrowings of long-term debt to fund capital expansion projects and repurchases of common stock.
+We experienced net cash generated from operations in each of the years ended December 31, 2021, 2020 and 2019.
 Typically, the fourth quarter has been the period of highest cash flows from operating activities because of the timing of payments received from the U.S. Government on accounts receivable retainages and cash dividends received from our joint ventures.